 COVID-19 changed a lot for my partner and me, as it has done for many others during this unprecedented crisis.

 My partner is currently out of work and we are unsure at this time if he has been lucky enough to be furloughed.
 We lost our first home together in Stavanger due to the virus and the uncertainty around it, our flights were cancelled, and our moving day was put on hold.

-I may be able to travel myself as the country is seeing gradually lifting the restrictions again, but it would still leave us uncertain as to when my partner could move over.
+I have now been able to travel myself as the country is seeing gradually lifting the restrictions again, but it would still leave us uncertain as to when my partner could move over.

 However, we are committed to staying positive and getting on with it.
 There will always be someone out there who has it worse off and we need to remember how lucky we are!

 I’ve honestly had so much support since the very beginning and it’s made such a difference to how I’ve been able to cope with the situation.
 The team helped organise almost everything for my start and they have made me feel so much calmer about the current situation.
 I already feel part of the team and comfortable that I can ask them anything.
 It’s a fantastic team and I know they will do what they can to help.